B0529

 You can drive for a short time, but should address code B0529 soon to avoid worsening the problem or failing an emissions test.

-How much does it cost to fix code B0529?
+How much does it cost to fix B0529?

 The estimated repair cost for code B0529 is between $50 and $200.
-This includes parts and labor.
-Prices may vary based on your vehicle's make and model.
+This includes parts and labor for most makes and models.

 Need a Pro?